grpc/proposal/A43-sdk-authorization.md

       there are no URI SANs in certificate, or no match was found, we check against DNS SANs.
 Similarly, if certificate has no DNS SANs or match wasn't found, we check against Subject field from certificate.

-   Consider the case where the *principals* list is empty, then we only check for step 1 above, i.e. rule matches for any authenticated user.
 3. Each *request* could contain a list of URL *paths* (i.e. fully qualified RPC methods) and list of http *headers* to match.
 Refer JSON schema above to understand matching semantics.